etuclamba/LotteryApp/README.md

-# this is my pthon lottery assignment
+# this is my python lottery assignment